Representation Learning by Ranking across multiple tasks: Abstract

 \section{Abstract}

 In recent years, representation learning has become the research focus of the machine learning community.
-Large-scale pre-training neural networks have become the first step to realize general intelligence.
-The key to the success of neural networks lies in their abstract representation capabilities for data.
-Several learning fields are actually discussing how to learn representations and there lacks a unified perspective.
-We convert the representation learning problem under multiple tasks into a ranking problem, taking the ranking problem as a unified perspective, the representation learning under different tasks is solved by optimizing the approximate NDCG loss.
-Experiments under different learning tasks like classification, retrieval, multi-label learning, regression, self-supervised learning prove the superiority of approximate NDCG loss.
-Further, under the self-supervised learning task, the training data is transformed by data augmentation method to improve the performance of the approximate NDCG loss, which proves that the approximate NDCG loss can make full use of the information of the unsupervised training data.
+Large-scale neural networks are a crucial step toward achieving general intelligence, with their success largely attributed to their ability to learn abstract representations of data.
+Several learning fields are actively discussing how to learn representations, yet there is a lack of a unified perspective.
+We convert the representation learning problem under different tasks into a ranking problem.
+By adopting the ranking problem as a unified perspective, representation learning tasks can be solved in a unified manner by optimizing the ranking loss.
+Experiments under various learning tasks, such as classification, retrieval, multi-label learning, and regression, prove the superiority of the representation learning by ranking framework.
+Furthermore, experiments under self-supervised learning tasks demonstrate the significant advantage of the ranking framework in processing unsupervised training data, with data augmentation techniques further enhancing its performance.